ubghacking/ubghacking.github.io/_posts/2020-05-12-nanobyte-oscp-review.md

 ./gobuster_enum.sh IP.txt
 {% endhighlight %}

+I used this format, and made scripts for dirb, gobuster, nikto, and nmap scans.

 Finally, before I knew it, the exam was the next day.
 Although I was frantic, I called it an early night and turned my computer off before dinner.
 I understood that anything I would do the night before, would not prep me any more.
 I spent the night with my family, ate a good dinner, and was in bed 9 hours before my exam start time.
 Get a good nights rest before your exam if ytou can!

 <H2>4.
 Buffer Overflow Preparation</H2>